trinerye/visual_analytics_2024/assignment_1/readme.md

 ### Command Line Interface

-This project supports several command-line flags to customize the training process. *See table for reference.*
+This project supports several command-line options to customize the script. *See table for reference.*

 >**Color histogram comparison (cv2)**